-- everybody (default): list all the computations, no matter who initiated them. - myself: list only the computations initiated by the current user. - Nexthink Portal: list only the nightly computations initiated by the system itself.
+- everybody (default): list all the computations, no matter who initiated them. - myself: list only the computations initiated by the current user.
+Currently not working as intended, as the Nexthink Portal indirectly initiates all computations and is therefore displayed as owner of every computation. - Nexthink Portal: list the computations initiated by the system itself (currently all computations are indirectly initiated by the system, even the computations manually triggered from the Finder).